 “Despite the high specificity of antigen tests, false positive results will occur,” the CDC writes.
 “In general, for all diagnostic tests, the lower the prevalence of infection in the community, the higher the proportion of false positive test results.”
 Put another way, false positive results will always occur—there’s no way around it, Dr. Baird explains.
 But again, they are not common.

 “The specificity isn’t the problem right now,” he continues.
 “The problem with [at-home tests] is actually the other side, the false negatives, the fact that they’re not very sensitive.”
 Antigen tests are most accurate when you have symptoms, Dr. Baird says, since that usually correlates to having “a lot of virus” in your body—it’s easier for the tests to detect.

-Antigen COVID-19 tests require you to swab your nostrils to collect a sample—but the goal isn’t to pick up mucus.
+Antigen COVID-19 tests usually require you to swab your nostrils to collect a sample—but the goal isn’t to pick up mucus.
 “A lot of folks think that what they’re trying to do is dig as deep as they can,” Dr. Baird explains.
 “That can actually cause some false positives.”
 Snot, hair, blood, and other extras might interfere with your test’s ability to identify SARS-CoV-2 antigens.

 And one of the simplest ways to confirm your result is just to perform a second test, Gronvall notes.
-Given a nationwide shortage of test kits, that can be easier said than done, but if you have the resources and need to be sure you aren’t infected, it’s worth the extra effort.

 What should you do if you test positive on an at-home test?